Medicare Advantage Plans Colorado 2026

 Comparing Colorado Medicare Advantage Plans to Original Medicare

-Colorado Medicare Advantage plans often include additional benefits like vision and dental coverage not provided by Original Medicare.
-These plans offer different coverage options compared to Original Medicare, often including extra services like wellness programs and fitness memberships.
+Some Colorado Medicare Advantage plans may include additional benefits like vision, hearing, and dental coverage not provided by Original Medicare.

 Cost Comparisons

-Medicare Advantage plans may have lower premiums but can include additional out-of-pocket costs compared to Original Medicare.
-Typically, these plans have lower out-of-pocket costs for certain services compared to Original Medicare, although they may require beneficiaries to use a network of providers.
-Approximately two-thirds of individuals who switched from Medicaid to other insurance reported higher out-of-pocket costs compared to previous Medicaid coverage.
+Medicare Advantage plans may have lower premiums but may also include additional out-of-pocket costs compared to Original Medicare.
+Certain plans may also have lower out-of-pocket costs for certain services compared to Original Medicare, although they may require beneficiaries to use a network of providers.

 Emergencies and Referrals